obsidianmd/obsidian-help/en/Obsidian/2-factor authentication.md

 > - [Microsoft Authenticator](https://www.microsoft.com/en-us/security/mobile-authenticator-app)
 > - [iCloud Keychain](https://support.apple.com/en-gb/guide/iphone/ipha6173c19f/ios)

 - Once connected, your authenticator app will provide you a six digit code.
-Enter that code below the **QR code/setup key**.
+Enter that code below the **QR code/setup key** section, in step 3.
 - Finally, enter your current password.
 - Select **Complete set up**.
-- The popup window will be replaced with a confirmation window.
+- The popup window will be replaced with a confirmation window and your recovery codes.
+Please download your recovery codes, as you will need these to unlock your account.

 Your 2FA is now set up.

 > [!warning]- QR code/setup key backups
-> If you decide to keep a backup of your **QR code** or **Setup key**, we strongly recommend keeping it in a password encrypted system.
+> If you decide to keep a backup of your **QR code** or **Setup key** in addition to your recovery codes, we strongly recommend keeping it in a password encrypted system.

+## Generate your recovery code

+If you enabled 2FA before recovery codes were available in Obsidian, or if you need to refresh your recovery codes, follow these steps:

+- Log into your Obsidian account from your web browser at [https://obsidian.md/account](https://obsidian.md/account)
+- Next to 2-factor authentication, select **Refresh Recovery Codes**.
+- In the popup window, enter your **password** and **6-digit authenticator code**.
+- A confirmation window will display your recovery codes.
+You have two options:
+    - **Copy Recovery Codes**: Copy the codes to paste elsewhere.
+    - **Download Recovery Codes**: Download a `obsidian-recovery-codes.txt` file containing your codes.
+- Select **Got it** to close the popup window.

+You can use a recovery code **once** instead of your password.
+You can also refresh your recovery codes at any time.

 ## Disable 2FA